harshini-puduri/algorithms-from-scratch/README.md

 I'd recommend using this as a study source.
 And I'll make sure to update it as soon as possible!

 ### Includes:
-- Gradient Descent (batch + stochastic)
+- Optimisation algorithms (batch GD + stochastic GD)
-- Perceptron Trick
+- Neural Nets (perceptron trick)
+- NLP (jaccard similarity, cbow)

 All code is self-contained, commented, and written to learn.